hit-mc/BungeeCross/README.md

-# BungeeCross: A powerful & reliable BungeeCord/Waterfall based Multi-server intercommunicating repeater
+# BungeeCross: A powerful & reliable BungeeCord/Waterfall multi-server intercommunicating solution

 What's BungeeCross? **It integrates chatting & messaging among all your servers.**